BergQuester/bergquester.github.io/_posts/2023-03-10-gotchas-when-refactoring-really-legacy-code-to-structured-concurrency.md

 I have seen `(nil, nil)` passed in some scenarios, while I have not encountered both values being populated.

 In either case, updating the closures to a `Result` type is a good intermediate step before updating the function to be `async` with structured concurrency.
-When doing so, take care to examine the *symantics* of the invalid cases.
-You may need to introduce additional `Error` cases that are ignored up the call chain or make accomodations for parital `Success`.
+When doing so, take care to examine the *semantics* of the invalid cases.
+You may need to introduce additional `Error` cases that are ignored up the call chain or make accommodations for partial `Success`.

 ### One and Only One Callback Call

-When calling a callback closure function from an `async` method it is necessary to wrap the call in one of the several `withContinuation` variants.
-All variants expect that a `resume()` variant is called on the `Continuation` exactly once. `withCheckedContinuation` variants will enforce this at compile time while `withUnsafeContinuation` will still expect this contract to be fulfilled, but the compiler will not enforce it.
+When calling a callback closure function from an `async` method, it is necessary to wrap the call in one of the several `withContinuation` variants.
+All variants expect a `resume()` variant to be called on the `Continuation` exactly once. `withCheckedContinuation` variants will enforce this at compile time while `withUnsafeContinuation` will still expect this contract to be fulfilled, but the compiler will not enforce it.
 The following table shows the validity of the number of calls:

 | Number of Calls | Valid |
 |:---------------:|:-----:|